About Roanoke Valley Area

 Roanoke served as an early headquarters for the development of the Parkway.
 In a building downtown, field supervisor Stanley Abbott coordinated a team of experts in preservation, landscaping, engineering, cultural interpretation, and other disciplines who brought their skills to bear on the Parkway’s design and construction.
 In addition, the Appalachian building styles around Roanoke helped influence the look of new structures created to serve the Parkway.

 Today, Roanoke offers several access points to the Parkway from Milepost 110 to Milepost 121, including the spur from the Parkway to Mill Mountain at Milepost 120, completed around 1970.
 In the 1980s the City got behind the Explore Park Project as a way to better connect with Parkway travelers.
-Explore Park’s visitor center is a valuable resource.
-FRIENDS of the Blue Ridge Parkway has an office here, and the Roanoke-based Western Virginia Land Trust promotes Parkway conservation and stewardship in our region
+Explore Park‘s visitor center is a valuable resource and the Roanoke-based Western Virginia Land Trust promotes Parkway conservation and stewardship in the region.